cwohlman/meteor-payments/README.md

 - `Payments.associateGuard(guard)` - Registers a function which will be called against all transactions
     + `guard` is a function `fn(transaction)` which will be run against all transactions.
 Should return a new Meteor.Error for warnings, should throw an error for errors or illegal operations.

+- `Payments.associateOrders(name, name, name ...)` - Registers field names which will be used to narrow results when checking orderTotal against transaction amount.

 - `Payments.find` - pass through to the underlying transactions collection

 - `Payments.findOne` - pass through to the underlying transactions collection